Creating a NIEM IEPD

 You can add instances of the types available in the NIEM MPD Types Package to your diagram (and to your IEPD model), by dragging them onto your MPD diagram.

-Use the Project Browser to locate the Class types that you require, then press as you drag the element into position on your diagram.
+Use the Browser window to locate the Class types that you require, then press as you drag the element into position on your diagram.
 The system prompts you to choose an action; either:

 For the MPD model, you would generally use Object Instances.